shemot

 Think back to 9th grade English class.
 A distraught Lady Juliette cries… “Wherefore art thou Romeo?”

-In other words, “why do you have to be Romeo?
+Or in modern English, “why do you have to be Romeo?
 Why can’t you deny your name and take on some other name?
 All our problems would be solved!”

 Shakespeare seems to be telling us that names shouldn’t matter, that in and of themselves they have little meaning.
 But, if Romeo Montague were instead called Shlomo Finklestein, do you think that he’d still be that same dashing, irresistible young nobleman with whom the teenage Juliette was so besotted?